 Due to its location, La Spezia is a prime location to stay if you want to explore Liguria and Tuscany and you can easily travel to Pisa, Florence, Cinque Terre and Genoa by train.

 The hotels in La Spezia are quite affordable and you can find plenty of hotels near the station and in the old town.

-If you are looking for accommodation check out the following pages: Hotels in La Spezia and Guesthouses in La Spezia.
+If you are looking for accommodation check out the following pages: Hotels in La Spezia and Apartments in La Spezia.

 Shopping in La Spezia

 The pedestrian main street Via Prione has a great range of restaurants, bars and outdoor coffee shops selling typical Italian ice cream.
 There is also a good variety of shops for those wanting to buy Italian clothing and shoes.